 Zion’s “Walk-To” Program:

 Students who have proven that they are ready for the next challenge in their academics are invited to participate in our Walk-To program.
 Students in this program walk up to the grade above in certain subjects like Math or Writing/Reading.
 This individualized attention ensures that students are working at an appropriate level and remain engaged in their academics.
+This program is often utilized in our upper grades.

 Please review a more expanded view of our subject areas: